TingRigger/TingJin/README.md

 This is my personal website: https://tingrigger.github.io/TingJin/

-This is website is build based on a Jekyll there Minimal Mistakes.
+This website is build based on a Jekyll there Minimal Mistakes.
 Many thanks to Jekyll & Minimal Mistakes!